tysonjf/DieMantra/README.md

-- 👋 Hi, I’m @DieMantra
+- 👋 Hi, I’m @Tysonjf
 - 👀 I’m interested in ...
-Typescript
+Web
 - 🌱 I’m currently learning ...
-Typescript/react/express/c#
+Typescript/react/vue/node/python
 - 💞️ I’m looking to collaborate on ...
 Not much...
-- 📫 How to reach me ... diemantra@gmail.com
+- 📫 How to reach me ... tysonfilia95@gmail.com

 <!---
 DieMantra/DieMantra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.